danfinlay/voxel-recorder/README.md

 #Recordling
 ##A package for recording performances and playing them back again.
-Originally designed for use with [Voxel.js](http://voxeljs.com) motion capture using my own [voxel-zigfu](https://github.com/flyswatter/voxel-zigfu#readme), but then I realized its API was open-ended enough that it could potentially be a recorder for anything.
+Originally designed for use with [Voxel.js](http://voxeljs.com) motion capture using my own [voxel-zigfu](https://github.com/flyswatter/voxel-zigfu#readme), I found its API was open-ended enough that it could potentially be a recorder for anything.

-The name is a tribute to Substack, and because I needed a vague name once I realized it was flexible.
+The name is a tribute to Substack.

 ###Example
 	var recorder = require('animation-recorder')